 - 5 The Kali Puja Stage in Central Kolkata

-- 11 The Goat Sacrifice If Kali Puja
+- 10 The Goat Sacrifice Of Kali Puja

 What is Diwali?

-Diwali (or Deepavali) is known as the festival of light.
+Diwali (or Deepavali) is known as the festival of light celebrated by Hindus, Jains and Sikhs.
 It celebrates the glory of light over darkness, good over evil.
 It is a huge multi-day festival and is celebrated all around the world.
 People make lanterns, let off fireworks and visit their friends and families with gifts.
 Special sweets are shared and prayers are offered.
 The main day of Diwali is the darkest evening of the holy month so that the lights seem to burn all the brighter.

 What is Kali Puja?